 Conveniently located in Old Town Key West, our guests can get to our departure location by walking, biking, driving or taxi.

-While many bike or walk from their guesthouses and hotels, if you have a car and are planning to drive, then there is plenty of free parking.
+While many bike or walk from their guesthouses and hotels, if you have a car and are planning to drive, then please allow enough time to find parking.
 A cab ride should be affordable from anywhere on the island too.

 Our Backcountry Explorer

 E.O.
 Wilson is the perfect boat for a Key West Eco Tour in the shallow backcountry waters of the Key West National Wildlife Refuge.
 There is an old adage that says, “every boat is a compromise” but we struggle to find any on E.O.
 Wilson.
-She is quick enough, shallow draft, fuel efficient, comfortable, and can haul all the Kayaking and Stand Up Paddleboard gear we need, and she looks great doing it too!
-We customized her for exactly what we need, so whether you want to do SUP Yoga, a Kayak tour, or a dolphin tour - E.O.
+She is quick enough, shallow draft, fuel efficient, comfortable, and can haul all the Kayaks and gear we need, and she looks great doing it too!
+We customized her for exactly what you need - E.O.
 Wilson is the boat for you!